Hotel Eyjafjallajökull: 16 double / twin en-suite rooms and two single en-suite rooms, in a separate wing close to the restaurant/service building.

 Northern Lights at your doorstep!

 Iceland is one of the best places in the world to see the Northen Lights.
 On clear, crisp winter nights in Iceland, you can experience the Aurora dancing magically across the sky.
 Seeing the Northern Lights would be the cherry on top on top of your winter trip in Iceland.
-You can maximise your chances of seeing the Northern Lights by staying at a Northern Lights friendly accommodation.
+You can maximize your chances of seeing the Northern Lights by staying at a Northern Lights friendly accommodation.
 Being Northern Lights friendly means they offer some extra services in regards to the Northern Lights.
 We offer an optional wake-up call if we spot the Auroras and we also have a lovely hot tub, from which you have a great view of the magical display.

 Cascading streams and tranquillity in Fljótshlíð